 Style, sophistication, and refined approach to small plates and artisanal dining define Lark, the luxuriously chic establishment on East Seneca Street.
 A place equally suited for romantic dinners as it is for impressing your investors over some of the best culinary creations in the city, courtesy of John Sundstrom.
-Working with local artisans, farmers, and foragers, Sundstrom and his team have created their own unique take on small plates, encouraging communal dining and sharing as waves of courses arrive at the table allowing you to enjoy a selection of cheese, charcuterie, vegetables, grains, fish and meats.
+Working with local artisans, farmers and foragers, Sundstrom and his team have created their own unique take on small plates, encouraging communal dining and sharing as waves of courses arrive at the table allowing you to enjoy a selection of cheese, charcuterie, vegetables, grains, fish and meats.

 Eden Hill Restaurant

-The creativity, wit, and impeccable ability to refine the most delicate flavors and make them work together is what has gained Eden Hill so much praise.
+The creativity, wit and impeccable ability to refine the most delicate flavors and make them work together is what has gained Eden Hill so much praise.
 Served on heavy earthenware plates and slates, the dishes impress from the very moment you lay your eyes on them.
-An unbelievably fresh-looking assortment of colors and textures not only look good but delight the senses with delicate nuances.
-Choose between two tasting menus of off-menu dishes or the a la carte menu, and don’t pass on the beverage pairings – it’s worth it!
+An unbelievably fresh-looking assortment of flavors not only looks great, but also delights the senses with delicate nuances and textures.
+Choose between two tasting menus of off-menu dishes or the a la carte menu, and don’t pass on the beverage pairings.

 RockCreek Seafood & Spirits

-When talking about dining on the Pacific Northwest, you cannot overlook the significant role seafood continues to play.
+When talking about restaurants in Seattle, you cannot overlook the significant role seafood continues to play.
 While most Seattle restaurants offer some good options, none are as thorough in their seafood scope as RockCreek Seafood & Spirits.
 Located in the Fremont neighborhood, RockCreek centers its menu around locally and globally-sourced seafood – from crab, oysters, and mussels, to tropical fish like Kona Kampachi or Hawaiian Ono, and East Coast staples like Striped Bass.